Benned-H/ur_robotics_fall_2020/README.md

-# ur_robotics_workshops
+# ur_robotics_fall_2020
-This repository contains code and writeups for a number of workshops designed to teach introductory robotics concepts to the members of the Robotics Club at the University of Rochester.
-Current workshops are listed in the table below with the name of the directory in which to find its content, as well as its order in a workshop series, if applicable.
-In general, we expect the Intro to Robotics workshop series to be completed first, and skills learned in this series will likely be necessary for other workshops.
+This repository contains code and writeups for the **Intro to Robotics** workshop series designed to teach introductory robotics concepts to the members of the Robotics Club at the University of Rochester.
+Each workshop is listed in the table below with the name of the directory in which to find its content, as well as its order in the workshop series.
+In general, we expect the Intro to Robotics workshop series to be completed first, as skills learned in this series will likely be necessary for other workshops.

 | Topic | Directory | Series |
 |---|---|---|